NethermindEth/StarknetByExample/pages/advanced-concepts/account_abstraction/account_contract.md

 }
 ```

-A transaction can be represented as a list of calls `Array<Call>` to other contracts, with atleast one call.
+A transaction can be represented as a list of calls `Array<Call>` to other contracts, with at least one call.

 - `__execute__`: Executes a transaction after the validation phase.
 Returns an array of the serialized return of value (`Span<felt252>`) of each call.